 Trees below/beside launch require purposeful flying away from terrain and obstacles upon launching.

 Check winds aloft before flying, and avoid flying this site in moderate/strong winds.
 The risk of getting blown back is very real, and the terrain is extremely remote and inaccessible with no cell service or trails.
-Radios, first aid kits and inReach devices recommended for this site.
+Radios, first aid kits and inReach devices are encouraged for this site.

 As sunset approaches, be aware of strong catabatic flow pumping out the canyon to the south.
 Sometimes this layer isn’t noticeable until you’re <100ft AGL and can be 15+MPH.
 We recommend staying north of the LZ as you get ready to set up your landing approach.